Manouzr/Stock-predictor/README.md

 # Stock-predictor
-Predict the stock of an object with ai
-WARNING⚠️: it's just a POC I do not provide the datasets you have to collect the datas yourself and adjust the code.
+Predict the stock and Price of an object with ai WARNING⚠️: it's just a POC I do not provide the datasets you have to collect the datas yourself and adjust the code.